 In the Default Product Options section, configure the following settings:

 - The Activity section displays all the activities available for the selected category, such as call, task, email, note, or calendar event.
-You can use filters to select any activity type and date of its implementation.
+You can use filters to select any activity type and the date of its implementation.

 - In the Visibility section, you can set a visibility restriction for the master catalog category and the products assigned to this category by clicking the necessary tab.